botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## ProtoType Pollution

->A target is vulnerable to DOM XSS via client side prototype pollution. **[DOM Invader](#dom-invader)** will identify the gadget and using hosted payload to phish a victim and steal their cookie.
+>A target is vulnerable to DOM XSS via client side prototype pollution. **[DOM Invader](#dom-invader)** will identify the gadget and using a hosted payload to performing phishing directed at the victim and steal their cookie.

 >Exploit server Body section, host an exploit that will navigate the victim to a malicious URL.